stucchio/Homepage/content/has_your_conversion_rate_changed.md

 $$\theta^{14}(t) = 0.05, t \leq 14 $$
 $$\theta^{14}(t) = 0.03, t > 14 $$

-This is a very specific alternate hypothesis, but this process is done mainly for illustrative purposes.

-(I put "null hypothesis" and "alternate hypothesis" in scare quotes since I'm not planning on using them in a Frequentist manner.)
+This is a very specific alternate hypothesis (it's exactly how I generated the data) which I'm choosing for illustrative purposes.
+I put "null hypothesis" and "alternate hypothesis" in scare quotes since I'm not planning on using them in a Frequentist manner.

 Using the likelihood formula for $@ P(c_1, c_2, \ldots | \theta(t), n_1, n_2, \ldots) $@ above, we find that: